Galois Groups in Enumerative Geometry and Applications: Galois groups in Schubert calculus

 \begin{conjecture} A Galois group for a Schubert problem on a type A flag manifold is an iterated wreath product of permutation groups $S\binom{[b]}{\adot}$, and all such wreath products occur.

 Schubert Galois groups for Grassmannians are iterated wreath products of permutation groups $S\binom{[b]}{a}$, and all such wreath products occur. \end{conjecture}

 Conjecture~\ref{C:IGP} describes all known Schubert Galois groups---we discuss that and more in Section~\ref{S:SC_history}.
 Additionally, all Schubert problems we know of with enriched Galois groups are either among those described in Examples~\ref{Eq:Derksen-Vakil} or~\ref{Eq:Enriched_flags} or they are fibrations of Schubert problems, a structure we discuss in Section~\ref{SS:IGP_SP} which is conjectured to give such wreath products.
+Also, in all cases the Schubert Galois group does not depend upon the field $\bbk$.